appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

 <dd>

-When enabled, this property displays a confirmation modal each time before refreshing the data.
-This ensures that users have the opportunity to confirm their action before executing the query, preventing unintended data refreshes.
+When enabled, this property displays a confirmation modal before each data refresh.
+This ensures that users can confirm their action before executing the query, preventing unintended data updates.

 </dd>